pdf-raku/PDF-raku/README.md

 This module is based on the <a href='http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf'>PDF Reference version 1.7<a> specification.
 It implements syntax, basic data-types and serialization rules as described in the first four chapters of the specification.

 Read and write access to data structures is via direct manipulation of tied arrays and hashes.
-The details of serialization and data representation mostly remain hidden.
+It handles serialization, including stream compression and encryption.

-`PDF::DAO` also provides a set of class builder utilities to enable an even higher level of abstract classes.
+`PDF::DAO` provides a set of class builder utilities to enable higher level classes for general application development.

 This is put to work in the companion module <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction), which contains a much more detailed set of classes to implement much of the remainder of the PDF specification.